Normative framework for deriving neural networks with multi-compartmental neurons and non-Hebbian plasticity: An online GPSP algorithm

 Here $\eta>0$ is the step size for the stochastic gradient descent steps in $\W$ and $\tau>0$ denotes the ratio between the learning rate for $\W$ and the learning rate for $\M$.
 This yields our online GPSP algorithm, Algorithm~\ref{alg:online}.

-There are a few points worth noting: \begin{itemize} \item Algorithm~\ref{alg:online} reduces to the PSP algorithm derived by \citet{pehlevan2018similarity} when $\bxi_t=\x_t$ and $\B_t=\I_n$ for all $t$. \item Since $\ell$ is nonconvex-concave in $\W$ and $\M$, the minimization over $\W$ cannot be interchanged with the maximization over $\M$ in equation \eqref{eq:minimax}.
-Therefore, to ensure convergence of the synaptic weights, the $\M$ updates need to be sufficiently fast relative to the $\W$ updates, i.e., $\tau>0$ needs to be sufficiently small. \item Since the generalized eigenvalue problem is defined in terms of the averages $\A:=\langle\bxi_t\bxi_t^\top\rangle$ and $\B:=\langle\B_t\rangle$ and the synaptic update rules are in terms of $(\bxi_t,\B_t)$, which are functions on the NN inputs, Algorithm~\ref{alg:online} establishes a precise relationship between the generalized eigenvalue problem and the synaptic learning rules via the variables $(\bxi_t,\B_t)$. \end{itemize} Next, we consider examples of our online GPSP algorithm that map onto NNs with multi-compartmental neurons and non-Hebbian learning rules.
+There are a few points worth noting: \begin{itemize} \item Algorithm~\ref{alg:online} reduces to Algorithm~\ref{alg:pca} when $\bxi_t=\x_t$, $\bzeta_t=\z_t$ and $\B_t=\I_n$ for all $t$. \item Since $\ell$ is nonconvex-concave in $\W$ and $\M$, the minimization over $\W$ cannot be interchanged with the maximization over $\M$ in equation \eqref{eq:minimax}.
+Therefore, to ensure convergence of the synaptic weights, the $\M$ updates need to be sufficiently fast relative to the $\W$ updates, i.e., $\tau>0$ needs to be sufficiently small. \item Since the symmetric generalized eigenvalue problem is defined in terms of the averages $\A:=\langle\bxi_t\bxi_t^\top\rangle$ and $\B:=\langle\B_t\rangle$ and the synaptic update rules are in terms of $(\bxi_t,\B_t)$, which are functions on the NN inputs, Algorithm~\ref{alg:online} establishes a precise relationship between the symmetric generalized eigenvalue problem and the synaptic learning rules via the variables $(\bxi_t,\B_t)$. \end{itemize} In general, the biological plausibility and biological interpretation of Algorithm \ref{alg:online} depends on the specific form of $\bxi_t$ and $\B_t$.